WPIPepBand/web-server/public_html/cgi-bin/pages/Contact Us.md

 | Demi Karavoussianis | Secretary | [pep-secretary@wpi.edu](mailto:pep-secretary@wpi.edu) |
 | Sam Robinson | Color Guard Captain | [pep-guardcaptain@wpi.edu](mailto:pep-guardcaptain@wpi.edu) |

+### Meet the Officer Board

+**Name:** Everest Peacock

+**Major:** Chemical Engineering/ Mechanical Engineering

+**Class year:** 2020

+**Position:** President

+**Section/instrument:** Low Brass (sousaphone/baritone)

+**Favorite color:** Green

+**Favorite tree:** Ginkgo (Because evolution suggests that they shouldn’t still exist, yet they’re still sticking it out)

+**What was your favorite WPI memory?**
+-At the end of winter break last year when a bunch of people from my floor made a giant blanket fort in my room -Dumb shenanigans with the low brass section during/after rehearsal (Christmas is in October, and again in November, right?)

+**What's a fun fact about you?**
+Backpacking is one of my favorite activities!
+I’ve hiked through the White Mountains more times than I’d like to admit, including a trail run up Mt.
+Washington (1 hr 55 min from base to summit), and hiked the Grand Canyon rim-rim-rim.

+**What other organizations are you involved in?**
+Concert band, plus spending a fair amount of time in the machine shops

+**If you were any kind of pepper what kind would you be and why?**
+Chili pepper!
+I’m small, always chilly, and tend to use a lot of spice in my cooking.

+**Anything else?**
+The dog’s name is Levi, I bring him on adventures hiking and trail running!

 ### Anonymous Suggestion Form
 <form action="cgi-bin/anon-sugg.cgi" method="POST">
   <div class="form-group">